kyma-project/kyma/docs/kyma/docs/04-05-aks-installation.md

     ```
     export YOUR_EMAIL={YOUR_EMAIL}
     ```
-    To obtain a certificate run:
+    To obtain a certificate, run:
     ```
     docker run -it --name certbot --rm \
         -v "$(pwd)/letsencrypt:/etc/letsencrypt" \